NilsNathorst/r3f-workshop/README.md

    )
    ```

-   Now if we add `a.` to our mesh it can be animated with react-spring, check out the documentation for useSpring and see if you can add a hover effect and an onClick.
+   Now if we add `a.` to our mesh it can be animated with react-spring, check out the documentation for useSpring and then see if you can add a hover effect that changes the `color` of the cube and an `onClick` that changes the `scale` property of the mesh.

 It should look something like this: